-Sign up for my newsletter of free templates and tutorials and get your free set of leather earring templates.
+Sign up for my newsletter of free templates and tutorials and get access to this set of leather earring patterns and many other projects.

 As I mentioned earlier, it is important to have a smooth backside of the leather so it doesn’t ruin the mat with little leather pieces.

 The smooth side also grips better to the mat and makes for a better cut.